Kosinkadink/ComfyUI-VideoHelperSuite/README.md

 - It can use substantially less bandwidth if running the server remotely
 - It can greatly improve the browser performance by downsizing videos to the in ui resolution, particularly useful with animated gifs
 - It allows for previews of videos that would not normally be playable in browser.
-- It allows previews to be displayed for videos in external folders when `VHS_UNSAFE_PATHS` is set as an environment variable.
+- Can be limited to subdirectories of ComyUI if `VHS_STRICT_PATHS` is set as an environment variable.

 This fucntionality is disabled since it comes with several downsides
 - There is a delay before videos show in the browser.
 This delay can become quite large if the input video is long